-Items that are lost and found are turned in to the office.
+Items that are lost and found are turned in to the office or left in the entry foyer.
 Students are encouraged to look after personal possessions.
 While all reasonable precautions are taken to safeguard personal property, the school cannot be responsible for lost or stolen items.
 Students should never leave valuables in the PE changerooms.

 Textbooks are the property of the school and must be returned at year-end in good condition.
 There is a refundable deposit of $20.00.
 Students pay this cost once upon entry to Reynolds at any grade level and are refunded when they leave the school.

 A yearbook that chronicles the activities and events of each school year is issued in late June.
 Each year a limited number is ordered and once all are sold, no other copies can be purchased.
 Buy early to avoid disappointment!
 Purchase of a yearbook is optional.